RADutchie/Rock_protolith_predictor/README.md

 ML model trained to predict if a rock is igneous or sedimentary based on major element geochemistry.

-This model is provided as a web app which can be found at: TODO add link
+This model is provided as a web app which can be found at: http://protolithappeb-env.eba-zemajppw.ap-southeast-2.elasticbeanstalk.com/

 To run locally
 ------------